Tagline: You have the right to remain silent. Forever.

 Budget: $1,100,000 (estimated)

 When we talk about cinema’s most underrated monsters, Matt Cordell must be right up there with the best of them.

-But this movie is all about the eponymous maniac, a derivative pastiche of horror’s most memorable modern monsters.
-Suited and booted and armed with a nifty sword which doubles up as a standard issue nightstick, Cordell is horrifically scarred and dripping with murderous intent, as vengeful as Krueger and as brutal and dead-eyed as Myers, while his daunting, uniformed presence works as a commentary on police brutality and Reagan’s notoriously duplicitous War on Drugs.
+But this movie is all about the eponymous ‘Maniac’, a derivative pastiche of horror’s most memorable modern monsters.
+Suited and booted and armed with a nifty sword that doubles up as a standard issue nightstick, Cordell is horrifically scarred and dripping with murderous intent, as vengeful as Krueger and as brutal and dead-eyed as Myers, his daunting, uniformed presence working as a commentary on police brutality.

 Most Absurd Moment

 After handcuffing an innocent man who stumbles out of a bar, Cordell pursues his victim through the smoke-strewn city streets before ramming him face first into some wet cement, leaving a rather curious death scene for the morning beat to attend to (see above image).
 But why would the cement still be wet at such a late hour?
 Perhaps the mixers had nipped off for a bit of late night supper, or maybe even a floodlight so they could see what in the hell they were doing.

 Most Absurd Dialogue